pedalv/JavaApp/CloudComputing/azure.md

     - Set up policies such as quotas or transdormations on the APIs
     - Get insights from analytics
     - Manage API access for users
-  - Azure API Gateway: The endpoint that acceåts the API calls from clients
+  - Azure API Gateway: The endpoint that accepts the API calls from clients
     - Accepts calls from clients and directs to the back-end APIs
     - Verifies API keys, security tokens, certificates, and other credencials
     - Enforces usage quotas and call rate limits